High-Functioning Anxiety Looks Like Success But Feels Like Survival

 3. You Look Calm, But Your Body Is Screaming

 You might look calm, but your body carries the truth.
 High-functioning anxiety often shows up in physical ways—tight shoulders, a clenched jaw, digestive issues, or the inability to fully relax, even during downtime.
-These signs are subtle, but they’re real.
+These signs are subtle but real.
 Your nervous system is always on edge, even if no one else notices.

 Key signs: